earthlab/dev-earthlab-site/_posts/course-materials/geog-4100-5100/intro-knitr-rmd/2016-06-20-Rmd03-markdown.md

 *Got questions?
 No problem.
 Leave your question in the comment box below.
 It's likely some of your colleagues have the same question, too!
 And also likely someone else knows the answer.*

+## Answers to the Default Text Markdown Syntax Questions

+* Are any words in bold? - Yes, “Knit” on line 10
+* Are any words in italics? - No
+* Are any words highlighted as code? - Yes, “echo = FALSE” on line 22